How Much Does a Surety Bond Cost?

 #2: Partner With a Strong Surety Company

 Make sure you get your surety bond from a surety company that's financially strong and meets all of the requirements of the obligee.
 If you get your bond from a surety company that neglects to meet common requirements, e.g. having the necessary financial strength rating by a financial rating company such as A.M.
 Best, or being licensed to write bonds in your state, your bond will be rejected forcing you to purchase a new one with no refund.
 When working with a bond agency, always ask if the surety company writing your bond meets the requirements of the obligee (hint: only good bond agencies work with financially sound surety companies that meet all necessary requirements, and have direct access to them which cuts out unnecessary middle-men.
 You can also learn how to find the right bond company for you.

 #3: Turnaround Time on Your Surety Bond

 Depending on who you work with, getting your surety bond can be a long and painstaking process requiring you to submit dozens of pages of your financial and company information.
-However, there are companies that streamline the process by providing online bond approvals, and are able to send your surety bond to you as quickly as you complete the bond application.
+However, there are companies that streamline the process by allowing you to apply, pay and print your bond online.